-Townley School and Pre-School are a close knit community of children, staff, governors and parents.
+Townley School is a close knit community of children, staff, governors and parents.
 Our aim is that, for the time your child spends with us they are happy and successful.
 We feel that it is essential that good relationships are developed between parents, staff and children.